Refugees' Hopes Dim with Angela Merkel's Political Career

 The Alsaho family is a case in point.
 Virtually all of them were forced to leave Syria as the civil war intensified in 2014 and ISIS besieged their hometown of Deir ez-Zor.
 Traveling alone or in small groups, they wound up in different shelters and hideouts in Turkey, Iran, Lebanon and anywhere else they could find refuge.
 But over the past two years they have slowly been reunited.
 Out of the family’s seven siblings, five have found their way to Germany, with four of them settling in the port city of Hamburg and one sister living with her husband in Cologne.

 What seems most amazing about their arrival – usually in groups of two and three – is how the German government has formally tried to prevent it while still allowing ways for it to happen.
-None of the Alsahos used the government’s official program for family reunification, which has been officially suspended since the end of 2015.
+None of the Alsahos used the government’s official program for family reunification, which has been suspended since the end of 2015.
 But they have found ways to reach Germany regardless.

 On Nov.
 16, just a few days before Merkel’s coalition talks broke down, two more members of the Alsaho family – 17-year-old Jilan and her younger brother Belal – made it to Germany.
 Their relatives in Hamburg had convinced a German family to sponsor their visas.
 Now, only one of their surviving brothers remains in Iran.
 The other was killed in a Syrian prison at the height of the civil war.

-“So it’s a mix of feelings,” says 24-year-old Ghafek, who has become the family breadwinner and integration specialist.
+“So it’s a mix of feelings,” says Ghafek, who has become the family breadwinner and integration specialist.
 (Two years into his life in Hamburg, he is already fluent in German, has a job in online marketing and is doing an apprenticeship in software engineering.)
 “We thank God for the ones who could come here,” he says, “and we worry and remember the ones who have not.”

 They realize Merkel can’t help all of them.
 As she campaigned for another term in office this summer and fall, her policy of openness toward refugees drove many of her conservative supporters to embrace the far-right movement known as Alternative for Germany, or AfD, whose platform calls for a total ban on reuniting refugee families.
 Still, the chancellor has refused to side with the right on this issue.